Buntzen Lake, British Columbia, Canada

 - Statistics / Weather / Helpful Links

 Looking for Buntzen Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Nestled beneath lush green mountains near the British Columbia coastline, beautiful Buntzen Lake offers a wealth of hiking enjoyment to recreation seekers.
 Located less than 30 miles by car from Vancouver, Buntzen Lake is one of the main storage reservoirs for hydro-power generation in the metropolitan area.
 It is hard to believe that this lovely lake is located so close to civilization; the heavily wooded surroundings lend a wilderness feel, as do the steep mountainsides that provide the backdrop for the scenic rocky shore.
 Buntzen Lake Reservoir Recreation Area provides many opportunities for water lovers to enjoy the pristine waters and natural surroundings.
 South Beach Day Use Area at the south end of the lake holds a number of family attractions.